-The CMC should collect materials in a variety of categories, including, but not limited to, textbooks, curriculum guides, children's literature, professional literature, reference materials, education periodicals, media materials, educational tests and measures, and Web sites.
+The CMC should collect materials in both print and electronic formats, including, but not limited to, textbooks, curriculum guides, children's literature, professional literature, reference materials, education periodicals, media materials, educational tests and measures, and digital content.

-- Textbooks-Current textbooks in all major curricular subjects and in levels P-12 should be collected.
+I. Textbooks-Current textbooks in all major P-12 curricular subjects should be collected.
 Several publishers should be represented for each grade level in major curriculum areas.
 This collection may reflect the texts used in the public schools in the region, and schools in which the teacher education students receive field placements.
-The scope and depth of each subject area should depend upon each institution's needs. - Curriculum guides/courses of study-Curriculum guides, preschool through grade 12, should be collected annually on the local, state, and national levels.
-All major curriculum areas should be represented, with emphasis on the certification programs of the college/department of education of the institution. - Children's and young adult literature-This collection should include fiction, nonfiction, picture books, folk and fairy tales, plays, and poetry appropriate for preschool through grade 12.
-The collection should be consistent with the recommendations of standard reviewing tools and include annual acquisition of award books, such as Caldecott, Newbery, and Coretta Scott King. - Teaching activity materials-Professional teaching materials that provide ideas and activities for lesson planning and curricular development should be collected.
-All major curriculum areas and grade levels should be represented in accordance with the needs of the college/department of education. - Reference materials-Current reference materials, in print and electronic formats, should be acquired.
-These include materials related to other resources in the CMC (children's literature indexes and bibliographies, educational software directories, etc.), as well as reference works intended for use by children and young adults. - P-12 magazines-Magazines intended for use by children and young adults should be included.
+The scope and depth of each subject area should depend upon each institution's needs.

+II.
+Curriculum guides/courses of study- Curriculum guides, preschool through grade 12, should be collected annually on the local, state, and national levels.
+All major curriculum areas should be represented, with emphasis on the certification programs of the college/ department of education of the institution.

+III.
+Children's and young adult literature- This collection should include fiction, nonfiction, picture books, folk and fairy tales, plays, poetry, and graphic literature appropriate for preschool through grade 12.
+The collection should be consistent with the recommendations of standard reviewing tools and include annual acquisition of award books and books from various notable books lists.

+IV.
+Teaching activity materials-Professional teaching materials that provide ideas and activities for lesson planning and curricular development should be collected.
+All major curriculum areas and grade levels should be represented in accordance with the needs of the college/department of education.

+V. Reference materials-Current reference materials, in print and electronic formats, should be acquired.
+These include materials related to other resources in the CMC (children's literature indexes and bibliographies, educational software directories, etc), as well as reference works intended for use by children and young adults.

+VI.
+P-12 magazines-Magazines intended for use by children and young adults should be included.
 Professional education periodicals that provide teaching ideas and review curriculum materials, educational media, and children's and young adult literature may also be represented.

-- Media materials-A variety of formats, in both traditional and emerging technologies, should be acquired annually.
+VII.
+Media materials-A variety of formats, in both traditional and emerging technologies, should be acquired annually.
 A range of curriculum concepts, skills, topics, and trends in P-12 curricula should be represented.
-Materials collected may include instructional games, posters, kits, transparencies, models, flat pictures, videorecordings, sound recordings, computerbased instructional materials, and miscellaneous instructional materials such as puppets, manipulatives, rock collections, etc. - Tests-Educational tests and measures that support education courses may be collected. - Web sites-The CMC Web site should include links to the vast array of online resources available to teaching professionals for lesson planning and curricular development.
+Materials collected may include instructional games, posters, kits, transparencies, models, flat pictures, video recordings, sound recordings, computer-based instructional materials, and miscellaneous instructional materials, such as puppets, manipulatives, rock collections, etc.

+VIII.
+Tests-Educational tests and measures that support education courses may be collected.

+IX.
+Web resources-The CMC Web site should include links to the vast array of online resources available to teaching professionals for lesson planning and curricular development.
+These resources should reflect both current and emerging technologies.